CT Scans Offer Hope for Catching Lung Cancer Early

 July 07, 2011

 The Cancer Center's William Black, MD, explains significance of the research in new video.

-New research from the National Lung Screening Trial suggests that giving current and former heavy smokers CT scans could reduce mortality from lung cancer by as much as 20 percent.
+New research from the National Lung Screening Trial suggests that screening current and former heavy smokers with low-dose CT scans could reduce mortality from lung cancer by as much as 20 percent.
 Dr. William Black, a member of Norris Cotton Cancer Center and head of the Dartmouth Medical School's participation in the NLST, comments in a new video that not only did the research show a significant reduction in lung cancer deaths due to screening via CT scans, but overall mortality dropped seven percent as well.

 The research, involving data collected from 50,000 subjects at 33 sites and published June 29 in the New England Journal of Medicine, is the first solid evidence that screening high-risk patients using CT scans could reduce lung cancer deaths -- a finding that has at least 20 of the nation's major medical centers setting up CT lung screening programs of their own, according to ABC News.

 For more information contact Steve Bjerklie at (603) 653-9056.